The Eco Chapter

 Empowering change through eco-literary advocacy

-Stress and anxiety about climate change and its impact on our lives is now common across the globe.
+Stress and anxiety about the ecological crisis and its impact on our lives is now common across the globe - whether you’re an individual, organisation, corporation, or educational institution.

-Much of this comes from a lack of understanding and an abundance of stories of doom and gloom.
+Much of this comes from a lack of understanding, ever-changing regulations, and an abundance of stories of doom and gloom.

 But what if a better world could exist through a better vocabulary?